What is the poverty rate in ?

-About 14.9% of Oklahoma’s population in 2024.
+The poverty rate was about 14.9% of Oklahoma’s population as of 2024.
 The poverty rate is the percentage of people whose household income falls below the poverty threshold set by the government.
 It measures the percentage of people in households that don’t earn enough to pay for basic needs like food, housing, and healthcare.
 In 2024, 592,663 people in Oklahoma were considered in poverty.

 14.9%